Article 1. Mission Statement and Objectives

 The following Officer Positions shall be filled by the majority vote:

-PRESIDENT - Election held in October of odd number years The President shall preside over all officer and general membership meetings.
-He/She will oversee all affairs of the Association and may appoint persons or committees as may be required for activities.
-If any officer or member in the Association is unable, or fails to perform his/her duties, it is the responsibility of the President to conduct a special election for disciplinary action.
+PRESIDENT - Election held in March on years divisible by 5.
+The President shall preside over all officer and general membership meetings.
+They will oversee all affairs of the Association and may appoint persons or committees as may be required for activities.
+If any officer or member in the Association is unable, or fails to perform their duties, it is the responsibility of the President to conduct a special election for disciplinary action.

-VICE PRESIDENT - Election held in October of odd number years The Vice President shall perform all duties incumbent upon the President during the absence of the President and shall bring appropriate group activities/concerns to the attention of the President as soon as information is obtained.
+VICE PRESIDENT - Election held in September on years divisible by 5.
+The Vice President shall perform all duties incumbent upon the President during the absence of the President and shall bring appropriate group activities/concerns to the attention of the President as soon as information is obtained.

-SECRETARY - Election held in May of even number years The Secretary shall keep a record of all proceedings and shall keep the minutes at all monthly meetings.
-Within one week of the monthly meetings he/she will distribute the minutes to the Association membership, either in writing or by email.
+SECRETARY - Election held in March of even number years.
+The Secretary shall keep a record of all proceedings and shall keep the minutes at all monthly meetings.
+Within one week of the monthly meetings they will distribute the minutes to the Association membership, either in writing or by email.
+As needed, assist the Treasurer in reviewing financial documents for spending transparency.

-TREASURER - Election held in May of even number years The Treasurer must account for all income and expenditures of the Association.
-He/She will maintain an accounting journal and log all transactions by the Association.
-He/She will give a financial report at each monthly meeting showing the current wealth of the Association.
+TREASURER - Election held in September of even number years.
+The Treasurer must account for all income and expenditures of the Association.
+They will maintain an accounting journal and log all transactions by the Association.
+They will give a financial report at each monthly meeting showing the current wealth of the Association.
 All funds from any group source (i.e. fundraisers, donations, sale of goods) shall be deposited in an Association maintained account and limited access shall be applied.
 The President and/or Vice President of each chapter shall have discretionary decision authority on Association expenditures of that chapter.
 The position of Treasurer must avail themselves to open and unannounced audits of records by Association officers only.

 a) General Meetings: General Meetings shall be conducted every month.
 These meetings should be formal in nature in a gathering place that is conducive to the clear and open communication of agenda items.
 These meeting shall be for the purpose of conducting general business decisions and announcements.
 They should emulate but not be limited to “Roberts Rule of Order.”
 All Meetings shall be brought to order and concluded in a formal manner and when at all possible in a way as such to pay homage to the atheist community.